CollaboratingPlatypus/PetaPoco/README.markdown

 # Welcome to the official PetaPoco repository

-Originally the brainchild of [Brad Robinson]
+Originally the brainchild of [Brad Robinson].

+PetaPoco is currently maintained and exteneded by Wade Baglin (@pleb) and Aaron Sherber (@asherber).

 ## Version 6 - Netstandard 2.0+, 4.0, 4.5+